M1 Finance vs Interactive Brokers (2026):

 M1 Finance is a US-only platform in practice.
 Most non-US investors cannot open or maintain an M1 account.
 This comparison only becomes genuinely open if you’re a US resident.

 - Multi-currency funding: Deposit EUR, convert once at institutional rates, hold in USD.
-No repeated conversion spreads on every contribution.
+No repeated conversion spreads on every monthly contribution.

-- UCITS ETF access: Full catalogue of Ireland-domiciled UCITS ETFs — the standard wrapper for EU investors.
+- UCITS ETF access: Full catalogue of Ireland-domiciled UCITS ETFs — the standard wrapper for EU retail investors.

 - Broad market access: Euronext, Xetra, LSE, and US exchanges from a single account.